Jorge Otero-Pailos: Academic career

 He has contributed to numerous scholarly journals and books including the Oxford Encyclopedia of Aesthetics, and Rem Koolhaas’ Preservation Is Overtaking Us (2014).

-In 2016, he was appointed as the Director of Historic Preservation at Columbia University GSAPP.
+In 2016, he was appointed as the Director of Historic Preservation at Columbia University GSAPP, and director of the Columbia Preservation Technology Laboratory, which serves as a hub for teaching and advanced research on the preservation of existing buildings through evolving technologies.